emote/tools/README.md

 emote is implemented in node.js, which must be installed prior to installing emote.
 See http://nodejs.org/download/ for installation instructions. emote requires node.js v0.8.0 or higher.

+IMPORTANT: before proceding to install emote, run thus simple test to verify your node.js and node package manager install:

+$ npm install request

+This succeeds installing the "request" package, and it insures that npm is configured correctly.
+Don't skip this step unless you are already using node of your development system.

 emote is then installed using npm, the node package manager.
 Install with the '-g' option so emote will be available from the command line.
 Here are some examples.

 ### Installing from github